 Treatment to decrease intestinal production of ammonia or increase loss of ammonia from the gastrointestinal tract is thought to be the specific method of treatment for the disease.

-Nowadays, low-protein diets are efficient in the treatment of patients with cirrhosis and hepatic encephalopathy as the measure of prevention of the latter one.
-However, this method may lead to malnutrition of this category of patients, which overwhelms the positive effects of this diet.
+Nowadays, low-protein diets are efficient for treating patients with cirrhosis and hepatic encephalopathy as the measure of preventing the latter.
+However, this method may lead to malnutrition in this category of patients, which overwhelms this diet’s positive effects.

-Lactulose decreases the production of ammonia (NH3+) in the intestine by the transformation of lactulose to lactic and acetic acid with further acidification of the gut lumen.
+Lactulose decreases the production of ammonia (NH3+) in the intestine by transforming lactulose to lactic and acetic acid with further acidification of the gut lumen.
 Subsequently, ammonia turns into ammonium (NH4+).

-The membrane is less impermeable for NH4+ and it gets trapped in the colonic lumen leading to the lowering of the level of ammonia in the plasma.
-Lactulose acts as a cathartic declining the load of colonic bacteria.
-The acidification of the gut inhibits ammoniagenic coliform bacteria, thus the amount of non-ammoniagenic lactobacilli grows up respectively.
+The membrane is less impermeable for NH4+ and it gets trapped in the colonic lumen, reducing the level of ammonia in the plasma.
+Lactulose acts as a cathartic, declining the colonic bacteria load.
+The acidification of the gut inhibits ammoniagenic coliform bacteria, so the amount of non-ammoniagenic lactobacilli increases.

-In order to decrease the concentration of ammoniagenic bacteria in the colon, neomycin, metronidazole, oral vancomycin, and quinolones, as well as paromomycin, are efficiently administered here.
-Neomycin is a second-line antibiotic as it possesses ototoxic and nephrotoxic properties during long-term treatment (systematic consumption).
+To decrease the ammoniagenic bacteria concentration in the colon, neomycin, metronidazole, oral vancomycin, and quinolones, as well as paromomycin, are effective.
+Neomycin is a second-line antibiotic because it possesses ototoxic and nephrotoxic properties during long-term treatment (systematic consumption).

-Rifaximin (rifampin) is as effective as neomycin and paromomycin in the improvement of hepatic encephalopathy at the dose of 400 mg 3 times per day owing to the effects on the gut microflora metabolism without changing the number of the bacteria.
+Rifaximin (rifampin) is as effective as neomycin and paromomycin for improving HES at the dose of 400 mg 3 times per day because of the effects on gut microflora metabolism without changing the number of the bacteria.

 L-ornithine L-aspartate (LOLA) increases glutamate levels.

-LOLA (Hepa-Merz) has the two formulations oral and intravenous, widely spread in Europe but not in the US.
-There is a loss of ammonia stipulated by the stimulation of the urea cycle by L-ornithine.
+LOLA (Hepa-Merz) has two formulations, oral and intravenous.
+It is used widely in Europe but not in the US.
+The drug promotes ammonia loss by stimulating the urea cycle by L-ornithine.

-This element deficiency is characteristic in cirrhosis patients.
-Zinc sulfate and acetate (600mg orally daily) improves the situation with hyperammonemia leading to the loss of ammonia that is toxic to the brain tissue.
+Zinc deficiency is common among cirrhosis patients.
+Zinc sulfate and acetate (600mg orally daily) improve the situation with hyperammonemia, leading to the loss of ammonia that is toxic to the brain tissue.

-The way it improves the hepatic encephalopathy course is unclear, but it does have an effect on the brain ammonia uptake and it lowers the blood ammonia level.
+The way it improves the hepatic encephalopathy course is unclear, but it does affect the brain ammonia uptake and lowers the blood ammonia level.

-This is one of the most common disorders associated with cirrhosis, thus, H1 blocker hydroxyzine (25 mg) before going to bed improves the sleeping pattern in the patients with insomnia.
-However, this medicine has to be carefully administered as in some patients the general condition may deteriorate on the background of this drug treatment.
+This is one of the most common disorders associated with cirrhosis; thus, H1 blocker hydroxyzine (25 mg) at bedtime improves sleeping patterns in patients with insomnia.
+However, this medicine has to be administered carefully because some patients’ general condition may deteriorate with this drug treatment.